populse/populse_mia/developer_doc/HowToRunMRIQC.md

 -	nipy (tested with 0.5.0)
 -	nitime (tested with 0.9)
 -	nilearn (tested with 0.9.1) – remark: You might need to manually desinstall joblib (in the casa container) with command 'pip install --ignore-installed' joblib to install nilearn
+- reportlab
+- statsmodels >= 0.13.5

-# 3. Install ANTS inside the singularity container:
+# 3. Install ANTS

+Inside the singularity container:

 Last versions of ANTs (that can be compiled on Ubuntu 20.04) require glibc 2.28.
 When running on casa-distro, MIA uses the glibc library of casa-distro, which is 2.27 version.
 Moreover, glibc 2.28 or higher cannot be installed on Ubuntu 18.04.
 That is why ANTS must be installed inside the container.
 Install ANTs version 2.2.0 from neuro-debian (https://neuro.debian.net/pkgs/ants.html) using apt-get in the casa-distro image.
 !!Warning: there is an error in the tag version of ANTs 2.2.0: